 - Onion powder – A little more onion flavor can’t hurt!
 Granulated onion is less potent, but still important for the rich onion flavor.

-- Garlic powder – No good soup is made without garlic.
-It just adds to the tasty onion broth flavor.
+- Garlic powder – It adds to the tasty broth flavor.

-- Salt and pepper – I prefer to use freshly ground black pepper and fine sea salt.
-Coarse Kosher salt is a little too coarse.
+- Salt and pepper – I prefer to use freshly ground black pepper and fine sea salt, but use sparingly!

 Using Dry Onion Soup Mix